WINPROG20142015/CockBlockDefense/README.md

 o consists of tiles with different attributes

-ß tiles that can contain towers
+- tiles that can contain towers

-ß tiles used for enemy path
+- tiles used for enemy path

-ß tiles for decorative purposes where

-building towers is disabled.
+- tiles for decorative purposes where building towers is disabled.

 • Resources

 o Gold

-ß drops from killed humans
+- drops from killed humans

-ß used to buy upgrades and towers
+- used to buy upgrades and towers

 o Human meat

-ß drops by chance from killed humans
+- drops by chance from killed humans

-ß used to buy special power-ups/skills
+- used to buy special power-ups/skills

 • Structures